orchest/orchest/docs/source/user_guide/jobs.rst

 4. Choose an "Job name" and the "Pipeline" you want to run the job for.
 5. Your default set of parameters are pre-loaded.
 By clicking on the values a JSON editor opens, allowing you to add additional values you would like to try out.
 6. If you would like to schedule the job to run at a specific time have a look at *Scheduling*.
 In case you don't want your grid search to run every combination of your parameter values, you can deselect them through the *Pipeline runs* option.
 7. Press *Run job*.

 To inspect the result of your job, simply click on the job you just created, choose a specific pipeline run (the one you want to inspect) and open *View pipeline*.
-The pipeline is now opened in *Read only* mode giving you the opportunity to check the logs or to open the HTML version of you notebooks.
+The pipeline is now opened in :ref:`read-only mode <read-only mode>` giving you the opportunity to check the logs or to open the HTML version of you notebooks.